Free energy of the gas of spin 1/2 fermions beyond the second order and the Stoner phase transition: Abstract

 where ``two other terms'' means terms in which the role of $[{\mathbf p}_1]$ is played by $[{\mathbf p}_2]$ and $[{\mathbf p}_3]$.
 One can again make contact with the order $(k_{\rm F}a_0)^3$ contribution of the particle-hole diagram of Figure \ref{fig:C0cubeMercedes} to the ground state energy density $E/V$ computed in \cite{CHWO3,CHWO4} where it was given as a sum of two functions $K_1$ and $K_2$ (Eq.
 (17) in \cite{CHWO3}), by using the algebraic identity

-(it is in fact the identity (\ref{eqn:AlgId}) but written with different symbols).
-Using the symmetry of this expression allows to write the expression for $F^{(3)ph}/V$ as the sum of two terms which in the zero temperature limit reproduce the two terms, $K_1$ and $K_2$, which in \cite{CHWO3,CHWO4} represented the contribution of the second diagram of Figure \ref{fig:C0cubeMercedes} to $E/V$.
+[it is in fact the identity (\ref{eqn:AlgId}) but written with different symbols].
+Using the symmetry of this expression allows to write the expression for $F^{(3)ph}/V$ as the sum of two terms that in the zero temperature limit reproduce the two terms, $K_1$ and $K_2$, which in Refs. \cite{CHWO3,CHWO4} represented the contribution of the second diagram of Fig. \ref{fig:C0cubeMercedes} to $E/V$.

 In order to properly treat the singularities in (\ref{eqn:F(3)phSymmetric}) we again make the substitutions $[{\mathbf p}_l]\rightarrow[{\mathbf p}_l]+il\epsilon$ which allow to profit from the symmetry of the three terms of (\ref{eqn:F(3)phSymmetric}).
 One then, similarly as in the case of $F^{(3)pp}$, obtains